Browse by Medical Category

 Dr. Jupiter specializes in the care of traumatic and reconstructive problems of the upper limb.
 These include arthritis, fracture healing and failure to heal, nerve compression and injury, and both pediatric and adult injuries to the upper limb.

-Jesse B. Jupiter, MD, MA is Professor of Orthopaedic Surgery at Mass General Hospital.
+Jesse B. Jupiter, MD, MA is Professor of Orthopaedic Surgery at MGH.
 He earned his MD at Yale in 1972 and completed his surgical internship at the University of Pennsylvania Hospital in 1973.

 Following, Dr. Jupiter completed a two-year commitment as a general medical officer in the US Public Health Service Indian Health branch with the Pima Indians in Arizona.
 His interest in medical education was enhanced with the development of educational programs improving primary care for both diabetic and arthritic patients.

-In 1975, he began his residency at Mass General Hospital within the Harvard Combined Orthopaedic Residency Program.
-In 1980, Dr. Jupiter traveled to Basle, Switzerland where he completed an AO Fellowship after which he completed a hand and microvascular fellowship in Louisville, Kentucky.
+In 1975, he began the Harvard Combined Orthopaedic Residency Program.
+In 1980, Dr. Jupiter traveled to Basle, Switzerland where he completed an AO Fellowship after which he completed a hand and microvascular fellowship in Louisville, KY.

-He returned to Boston in 1981 and began his academic and clinical career at Mass General Hospital.
-During his 29 years on the faculty he has had the opportunity to head the Trauma Service, Foot and Ankle Program and the Hand Service.
+He returned to Boston in 1981 and began his academic and clinical career at MGH.
+During his 33 years on the faculty he has had the opportunity to head the Trauma Service, Foot and Ankle Program and the Hand Service.

 Dr. Jupiter is an honorary member of more than 20 international societies of either Hand Surgery or Orthopaedic Surgery and has been named to America's Top Surgeons annually and Best of Boston since 2007.